japl-lang/JustAnotherJAPL/docs/bytecode.md

 This section of the file follows the headers and is meant to store all constants needed upon startup by the JAPL virtual machine.
 For example, the code `var x = 1;` would have the number one as a constant.
 Constants are just an ordered sequence of compile-time types as described in the sections above.

+### Code section

+After the headers and the constant section follows the code section, which stores the actual bytecode instructions the compiler has emitted.
+They're encoded as a linear sequence of bytes.

 ### Modules

 When compiling source files, one bytecode file is produced per source file.
 These bytecode dumps are stored inside `~/.cache` under *nix systems and `C:\Windows\Temp` under windows systems.
 Since JAPL allows explicit visibility specifiers that alter the way namespaces are built at runtime (and, partially, resolved at compile-time) by selectively